mabruras/sqapi/README.md

 and execute all active plugins for custom data aggregation.
 The aggregated data will be stored in a local database, and on disk if necessary.

-Each *sqAPI* plugin has its own responsibility area, and will query data and metadata independent of each other.
-The data aggregated within the plugin, will be stored in the *sqAPI*s local data storage, which kind depends up on what data it's intended for.
+Each *sqAPI* plugin has its own area of responsibility, and will query data and metadata independent of each other.
+The data aggregated within the plugin, will be stored in the *sqAPI*s local data storage.
+The storage type depends up on what data it's intended for.

 When a user wants to search or in other ways access the data, they will through all necessary *sqAPI*s exposed APIs.